 What do healthy nails look like?

-Damaged nails can also have white spots on them, or lines which occur as a result of injury to the nail, but with new nail growth, these spots will disappear.
+Damaged nails can also have white spots on them or lines that occur as a result of injury to the nail.
+The good news?
+With new nail growth, these spots should disappear.

 Are yellow nails healthy?

 If you wear polish frequently, you might have noticed that your nails turn yellow over time.
-This is because the pigment in certain polishes can discolor your nails if you paint your nails often.
+This is because the pigment in certain polishes can discolor your nails if you paint them often.
 This doesn’t necessarily mean your nails aren’t healthy – it just means you might need a break from the polish every once in a while!